Our 24-night new textiles and arts tour of Uzbekistan and Kyrgyzstan checks another fabulous adventure off your bucket list!

 The Barak-Khan Madrasa

 The trip begins in the booming city of Tashkent, the Uzbek capital.
-You’ll be met at the airport on the late flight, then check in to the hotel for a good night’s sleep.
-Next day is our first activity day; get ready to meet the bread bakers at the huge Chorsu Bazaar and ride the subway to see the artistically decorated underground stations.
+You’ll be met at the airport on the flight arriving at 1 AM on April 9 (the wee hours of April 8), then check in to the hotel for a good night’s sleep.
+Next day, April 9, is our first activity day; get ready to meet the bread bakers at the huge Chorsu Bazaar and ride the subway to see the artistically decorated underground stations.
 Big sycamores line the wide avenues of Tashkent, and mosaic-decorated apartment blocks alternate with sleek new glass and steel edifices.

 In Tashkent’s old city, we’ll admire historical buildings with iconic turquoise-tiled domes, such as the 16th Barak-Khan Madrasa complex.
 We’ll also visit the home/studio of a famous embroiderer’s workshop and school, and see her beautiful jackets and other pieces.

-From Margilan we go back to Tashkent for one night then board the air-conditioned fast train to Samarkand.
+From Tashkent we board the comfortable, air-conditioned fast train to Samarkand.
 Seasoned travelers consider Samarkand as one of the most beautiful cities in the world, not only for the stunning historical monuments but also for the tree-shaded avenues and lovely green city parks.
 It was an important trade stop along the Silk Road and was at the forefront of early Islamic architecture.

-We’ll visit the mausoleums of Shah-i-Zinda, where Tamerlane built elaborate tiled mosaic tombs for his favorite wives, his wet-nurse and his sisters, among others.
-We can visit a silk carpet factory, the Afrosiab museum and the fascinating Observatory of visionary astronomer, Ulughbek.
+We’ll visit the mausoleums of Shah-i-Zinda, where Tamerlane built elaborate tiled mosaic tombs for his favorite wives and his sisters, among others.
+We can visit a silk carpet factory, the Afrasiab Museum and the fascinating Observatory of visionary astronomer, Ulughbek.
 We’ll see the towering tomb of Emir Timur (Tamerlane), founder of the Timurid Empire.
 Prominent landmarks include the iconic Registan, a plaza bordered by three ornate, majolica-covered madrasas dating to the 15th and 17th centuries.